Indigenous student support

 CAS runs Indigenous-focused courses and research at Curtin, but the Centre is also a base on campus for all Aboriginal and Torres Strait Islander students.
 No matter which faculty you’re studying with, you can drop by CAS to get support, socialise, attend events, and use the computer lab and common room.
-CAS is located centrally on the Bentley Campus in Building 211.
+CAS is located centrally on the Perth Campus in Building 211.

 The Centre for Aboriginal Studies runs the Indigenous Tutorial Assistance Scheme (ITAS), a student-driven tutoring program to help you with your study and prepare for your assignments.

 ABSTUDY financial support

 As an Indigenous student, you may be eligible for ABSTUDY payments from the government to help support you while you study.
 ABSTUDY can help you with your costs for education, accommodation, living, travel expenses and prescription medicines.

 If you have personal issues that arise during your study, you can see an Aboriginal psychologist for free at Curtin.

 Indigenous Department at the Student Guild